sajji18/MUN-Chits-Flask/README.md

 Rewriting code will all first class feature.

 END GOAL:
-Building chits, Facebook of MUN World
+Building chits, Facebook of MUN World.